 Mandela was hospitalized early Saturday after the state of his health deteriorated in the last few days, Maharaj said earlier.

 “He’s receiving the best possible care,” he said.
 “Everything is being done to ensure that he is comfortable and that he is getting better.”

 Maharaj said that the anti-apartheid icon is breathing on his own.

 Mandela’s wife, Graca Machel, is at the hospital with him, sources told CNN.
 She canceled her plans to attend the Hunger Summit meeting in London on Saturday.

 South Africa’s first black president gets round-the-clock care, and his house is retrofitted with medical equipment that mirrors that of an intensive care unit.

-Mandela, 94, has become increasingly frail over the years and has not appeared in public since South Africa hosted the World Cup in 2010.
+Mandela, a Nobel Peace Prize winner, has become increasingly frail over the years and has not appeared in public since South Africa hosted the World Cup in 2010.

 Despite his rare public appearances, news of his ailment spark concerns worldwide.